-During the 10 days of the festival we screen 100 films representing the best of American independent and international cinema.
+The Maine International Film Festival (MIFF) is a project of the Maine Film Center.
+During the 10 days of the festival we screen the best of American independent, international, and repertory cinema.

-Audiences have the opportunity to meet and talk with the people behind the movies.
-Every year we honor members of the independent film industry whose contributions to cinema deserve recognition.
-Our honored guests and visiting filmmakers host panel discussions as well as informal Q&A sessions, giving the audiences an incredible chance to hear about the art of film from those on the front lines.
-MIFF’s special guests have included Achievement Award honorees Lauren Hutton (MIFF 2017), Robert Benton (MIFF 2016), Gabriel Byrne (MIFF 2016), Michael Murphy (MIFF 2015), Glenn Close (2014), Keith Carradine (MIFF 2013), Thelma Schoonmaker (MIFF 2012), Malcolm McDowell (MIFF 2011), Jay Cocks (MIFF 2010), John Turturro (MIFF 2008), Bud Cort (MIFF 2007), Walter Hill (MIFF 2006), Lili Taylor (MIFF 2005), Ed Harris (MIFF 2004), Peter Fonda (2003), Jonathan Demme (MIFF 2002), Sissy Spacek (MIFF 2001), Terrence Malick (MIFF 2000), and Jos Stelling (MIFF 1999).
+We connect filmmakers with audiences from around the world during the height of the summer season in Maine.
+Each year we honor members of the independent film industry whose contributions to cinema deserve recognition.
+Our honored guests and visiting filmmakers host panel discussions and Q&A sessions, giving audiences the unique chance to hear from those on the front lines.
+MIFF’s special guests have included Achievement Award honorees Debra Winger (2022), Hilary Brougher (2019), Dominique Sanda (2018), Lauren Hutton (2017), Roger Deakins (2017, Karl Struss Award), Robert Benton (2016), Gabriel Byrne (2016), Michael Murphy (2015), Glenn Close (2014), Keith Carradine (2013), Thelma Schoonmaker (2012), Malcolm McDowell (2011), Jay Cocks (2010), John Turturro (2008), Bud Cort (2007), Walter Hill (2006), Lili Taylor (2005), Ed Harris (2004), Peter Fonda (2003), Jonathan Demme (2002), Sissy Spacek (2001), Terrence Malick (2000), and Jos Stelling (1999).

-MIFF audiences decide the winner of the annual Audience Favorite Award, presented to one new feature film at the close of the festival.
+Audiences decide the winner of the annual Audience Favorite Award, presented to one new feature film at the close of the festival.